Meet Our New CEO, Simone Grapini-Goodman

 Insulin resistance

-There have been studies that suggest that higher altitudes can cause insulin resistance due to carbohydrates not being metabolized as effectively and due to an increase in stress hormones.
-This can be another cause of high blood sugar and it can also lead to ketones/ketoacidosis in extreme cases.
-Talk to your doctor about adjusting insulin doses to compensate for high altitude exercising or traveling.
+This can be another cause of high blood sugar, and it can lead to diabetic ketoacidosis (DKA) in extreme cases.
+Talk to your healthcare provider about adjusting insulin doses to compensate for high altitude exercising or traveling.

-Blood glucose meters, continuous glucose monitors (CGMs) and pumps have been known to not work as effectively in high altitudes.
-CGMs in particular do not function well in cold weather, so it important to check blood sugar levels manually often.
-Some meters also do not work properly above a certain height, so it is advisable to check with your meter and/or CGM manufacturers for further guidance.
+Continuous glucose monitors (CGMs) and insulin pumps have been known to not work as effectively in high altitudes.
+CGMs in particular do not function well in cold weather below 40 degrees Fahrenheit, so be prepared to check blood sugar levels manually and often.

 Other things to consider

-• Take your time!
 Altitude sickness is most commonly caused by ascending too quickly.
 Be sure to keep a steady pace so that your body can acclimate—and take many breaks.
+The higher you climb, the less oxygen there will be.
+Keep this in mind to avoid exhaustion.